 The application of vinegar, which contains acetic acid, can disable the jellyfish’s nematocysts that have not yet been discharged into the bloodstream.
 After the death of a few tourists, vinegar is always available for such first aid in islands of Tunku Abdul Rahman Park.
 If you are stung, look for the lifeguard on the beach immediately, they know what to do.

-Let’s forget about the honey.
-You will not hesitate to get away from their nest as far as possible.
-If one stung is painful, 100 stung will be a painful death, so terrible that nobody would want to commit suicide by intentionally provoking the hornets.
-It is also advisable not to agitate a hornet near a nest, as the distress signal will trigger the entire colony to attack.
+If one stung is painful, 100 stung will be a painful death, so terrible that nobody would want to commit suicide by intentionally provoking the hornets, especially Lesser Banded Hornet (Vespa affinis).
+If you are allergic to bee sting, a few jabs can cause anaphylactic shock that is potentially fatal.
+It is also advisable not to agitate a hornet near a nest, as the distress signal will trigger the entire hive to attack.
 If that happens, submerge into the water is probably the only way to save you.
 For your info, perfumes can be mistaken as the pheromone of hornets and set off the attack too.
+The same advices go to giant honey bee (Apis dorsata), which is far more aggressive than other honey bee species.

 Hornet also likes to build nest under the roof and water tank of houses.
 The nest may be as small as a tennis ball in the beginning.
 But if you don’t eliminate it in early stage, it will grow to the size of sandbag and pose a serious threat to the residents.
 By that time, only Fire Department can help you to remove the huge nest safely.